We tested a number of IP cameras so we could recommend the right camera for low light level applications.

 Test at approximately 0.5 lux

-At this light level all of the cameras displayed little to no amplifier noise with good visibility and brightness.
-For reference the light from a full moon is about 0.3 lux to 1.0 lux depending how close to the equator you are.
+At this light level, all of the cameras displayed little to no amplifier noise with good visibility and brightness.
+For reference, the light from a full moon is about 0.3 lux to 1.0 lux depending on how close to the equator you are.
 The moon is brighter as you get closer to the equator.

 Test at approximately 0.2 lux

-With the light level reduced, all three cameras displayed high quality images.
+With the light level reduced, all three cameras displayed high-quality images.
 The Axis camera stayed in color.
 All the cameras showed detailed clarity and only a small drop-off in brightness with low noise.
-The Samsung and Sony compared well with the Axis camera.
+Samsung and Sony compared well with the Axis camera.
 The Sony displayed slightly better image quality at this light level.